 We've sent you a confirmation email

 The loss and degradation of biodiversity negatively affects every level of the planet, especially the poor and vulnerable: women, children and indigenous people, therefore, biological diversity is indispensable for the well-being of mankind.
 America is the continent that has the most countries rich in biodiversity: Brazil, Colombia, Ecuador, Mexico, Peru, Venezuela and the United States.
 For its part, in Asia, the countries with the greatest bio-diversity are China, Indonesia, India, Philippines and Malaysia.
 In Africa, Madagascar, Democratic Republic of Congo and South Africa.
 And, lastly, Oceana has Australia and Papua New Guinea.
-These countries, together are home to more than 70% of the planet's bio-diversity! and their territory is only 10% of the earth's surface.The quantity and quality of forests, as well as living creatures, is the data analyzed for preparing this list of the Top 10 countries with the greatest bio-diversity.
+These countries, together are home to more than 70% of the planet's bio-diversity! and their territory is only 10% of the earth's surface.The quantity and quality of forests, as well as living creatures, is the data analyzed for preparing this list of the Top 10 countries with the greatest bio-diversity of 2014.
 Would you like to learn about them?

 It is the country with the greatest bio-diversity of flora and fauna on the planet.
 Brazil has the highest number of species of known mammals and freshwater fish, and more than 50,000 species of trees and bushes, it takes first place in plant diversity.
 Even so, the loss of tropical forest (due to uncontrolled agriculture and logging) is still on the rise.

 Contains nearly 10% of all known species of birds, fish and plants registered in the world and 6% of mammal and reptile species.
 Poaching and deforestation are problems that this territory rich in bio-diversity must face.